Not a prerequisite before support begins. The foundation everything else is built on.

 Most support services ask participants to meet the system halfway.
 We don't.
 We ask our systems, environments, and practitioners to meet participants exactly where they are.

-Regulation is not a phase you complete before the real work starts.
+Feeling safe is not a phase you complete before the real work starts.
 It is the real work.
 Capacity builds when people feel safe.
 Connection forms when masking is not required.
 Skills develop when they emerge from genuine interest and pacing, not from compliance and reward.

 "We don't ask our clients to do the hard work of fitting in.
 That work belongs to us."Tanya Hicks, CEO and Clinical Lead